The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 The book showing the results of my studies on Mondrian, which I have sent to you in 2006, provides, among others,

-Sciam tries to point out that the explanations he was able to provide with his essay in 2006 could have explained what had remained unexplained to Mr. Janssen in 2005.
+Sciam tries to point out that the explanations he was able to provide with his essay in 2006 could have clarified what had remained unexplained to Mr. Janssen in 2005.
 How comes a curator, working for a public museum and paid with public money, whose main function should be to improve the level of knowledge, did not bother considering the above?

 The message Sciam writes to Hans Janssen continues as follows: